Youth Substance Use Prevention

 - Staff and parent communication about campaigns

 We have great kids in our community!
 We want to empower them to make safe and healthy choices.
-This effort is led by Tara Bergman, Prevention Coordinator with Empower Youth Network.

 To talk or text with someone: